 There's people there.

-It's a it's a like a twenty page article in GQ at in the day about Ted Kennedy and Chris Dodd, drunk as skunks in a Washington restaurant that I'm familiar with, uh having a quote unquote waitress sandwich in which they threw this girl, Kennedy threw this girl on this on Christ's lap and then jumped on her and started to do his thing.
+It's like a 20-page article in GQ at the end of the day about Ted Kennedy and Chris Dodd, drunk as skunks, in a Washington restaurant that I'm familiar with, having a quote-unquote waitress sandwich in which they threw this girl, Kennedy threw this girl on Chris Dodd's lap and then jumped on her and started to do his thing.

 And she was able eventually to wriggle out of the whole deal.